Youngstown State Penguins football: Home venue

 YSU plays its home games at Stambaugh Stadium, nicknamed "The Ice Castle", which has an official capacity of 20,630.

 Rivalries

-The Penguins had an annual rivalry with the Akron Zips for possession of the Steel Tire, a trophy based on the prominent industries of each respective city: tires for Akron and steel for Youngstown.
-The rivalry began in 1940 and was played again in 1941, then was contested annually from 1959–1963 and 1967–1995.
-Akron moved to Division I-A (FBS) in 1987 and joined the Mid-American Conference in 1992.
-Since 1995, the series has been dormant.
-Youngstown State leads the overall series 19–14–2.
+Akron

+The Penguins have played the Zips 35 times in football.
+They played for the Steel Tire, named for the products that both cities were known for.
+The trophy comes from the main products of the two cities; Akron for its rubber and Youngstown for its steel.
+In 1995, the series was discontinued with Youngstown State holding a 19–14–2 edge.
+The two schools were scheduled to meet on September 5, 2020, but was canceled due to continuing concerns over the COVID-19 pandemic.

+Other rivals

+Other rivals of the Penguins include conference members; Northern Iowa and North Dakota State along with Mid-American Conference (MAC) member Kent State.

 Notable players

 The Penguins have sent 21 players to the NFL, including safety Brandian Ross and guard Lamar Mady.
 Some of their most well-known football alumni include current ESPN Analyst Ron Jaworski, Jeff Wilkins, Paul McFadden, Donald Jones, and Cliff Stoudt.
 Former Kansas head coach Mark Mangino played at and began his coaching career at Youngstown State.
 Former Notre Dame head coach Bob Davie played for the Penguins.
 Quarterback Ray Isaac played in the Arena Football League.
 Rudy Florio played in the Canadian Football League.
 Actor Ed O'Neill, known for his roles in Married... with Children and Modern Family, played defensive lineman at Youngstown State.